joeyglenn12/ryder-cup-2025/README.md

 ## Conclusion
-Based on the analysis, the recommendation is that US Ryder Cup Captain, Keegan Bradley, selects the following players.
-Justin Thomas is a key outlier and is the highest confidence pick.
-Keegan Bradley should also elect himself (as a player and captain).
-Strong contenders include Collin Morikawa and Patrick Cantlay, both of which have Ryder Cup experience.
-Both Morikawa and Cantlay posted strong total scores without a single win in the 2025 season.
-The model elects Sam Burns and Cameron Young for the fifth and sixth positions.
-However, these positions are more contentional.
-Cameron Young has not the lowest stats in the group, but has been playing notably strong to finish the season.
+Based on the analysis, the recommendation is that US Ryder Cup Captain, Keegan Bradley, selects the following players:
+1. Justin Thomas - Justin Thomas is a key outlier and is the highest confidence pick
+2. Keegan Bradley - Keegan Bradley should also elect himself (as a player and captain).
+3. Collin Moriakwa - High GIR's and low scores boost the statistical score.
+Ryder Cup experience is a plus.
+4. Patrick Cantlay - Strong player on paper with Ryder Cup experience.
+5. Sam Burns - Strong stats in a model that doesn't weight putting heavily, which is perhaps his best strength.
+6. Cameron Young - The weakest stats in the group but a strong performer.
+Finishing the season strong could make Cameron Young a more attractive pick.